top of page

 This is a way where treatment is administered to treat the symptoms of kidney failure to help the patient live comfortably until your body can no longer function.
 This is not treatment for Kidney disease and it will not prolong your life.

-CDK Prevention
+CKD Prevention

 Anyone can get CKD and the only sure way to be safe is to prevent it because you need your kidneys to live, the same way you need your heart and lungs.